iotaledger/iota-wiki/internal/learn/future/role-of-the-iota-token.md

 ## The new storage deposit

 With the new [storage deposit](https://github.com/iotaledger/tips/pull/39), all data stored on the Tangle needs to be backed by IOTA tokens.
 For example, every NFT, SC chain state anchor or Native Asset requires a deposit of IOTA tokens in order to be stored on L1.
-You can read more about the new storage deposit function in this [community blog post](https://medium.com/@wernerderchamp/dust-protection-on-the-iota-network-an-eli12-d8ca567a2d36) or in [this Wiki article](./dust-protection#new-tokenisation-framework) about the history of the dust protection in IOTA.
+You can read more about the new storage deposit functionality in this [community blog post](https://medium.com/@wernerderchamp/dust-protection-on-the-iota-network-an-eli12-d8ca567a2d36) or in [this Wiki article](./dust-protection#new-tokenisation-framework) about the history of the dust protection in IOTA.

 ## Mana